 Who would want to meal plan when you could watch Fixer Upper reruns?

 So really, meal planning is a simple act.
 But it takes a great deal of discipline and effort to sit down and do it.

 8 Reasons Every Mom Of Young Kids Should Plan Meals

-After my years of not planning ahead, in my experience planning meals for the family is well worth the time and effort, and here’s why:
+After years of not planning ahead, I’ve learned that planning meals for the family is well worth the time and effort.
+Here’s why:

 You’ll Eat Healthier Food

 When you plan ahead you can easily prepare, for example, a salad or veggie side, some fruit and a healthy grain to go with your main protein.
 You’ll have it all on hand and can prep it when necessary.